 As mentioned before, TQM is a continuous, evolving process.
 Since it’s all about providing increased value to customers, continuous improvement to your process is imperative to better meet customer needs.
 Something that they may desire today may not be the same thing they want in two years.
 It’s important to recognize this and to address and make changes to your strategy whenever necessary.

 While Total Quality Management is a model in and of itself, various strategies stem from key elements of the process.
 These models are suitable for differing business needs, and we’ll go over five of them below.

 1. Quality Function Deployment

-The guru approach uses the knowledge and understanding of key thinkers of the quality management industry as a business’ North Star, so to speak, towards understanding any shortfalls.
-Since each person likely has their own interpretation, this method is valuable for organizations in a variety of industries as they can choose a leader that relates most to their needs.
+The guru approach uses the knowledge and understanding of key thinkers in the quality management industry as a business’ North Star, so to speak, towards understanding any shortfalls.

 A manager may attend a workshop discussion or simply study a thought leader’s writings and work to implement the methods they’ve discovered.
 The following are notable thinkers in quality management: